-When a loved one passes away, at the fault of another, deep sorrow and hardship lies ahead for the family.
-The incident leading to death my have been an car accident, construction accident, accidents in public places like swimming pools, accidents in nursing homes, food poisoning, or any other unfortunate circumstance.
+Wrongful Death cases in Illinois are brought by survivors of someone who was killed, either intentionally or accidentally, by another’s wrongful act.
+When a loved one passes away at the fault of another, deep sorrow and hardship lies ahead for the family along with a host of legal questions.
+The incident leading to death my have been a car accident, construction accident, an accidents in a public place like swimming pools or schools, accidents in nursing homes, food poisoning, or by any other unfortunate circumstance.
 While money is the furthest thing from the mind of the survivors, many families do end up filing what is known as a wrongful death lawsuit against the wrongdoer.
 This can not only cover the very real costs and financial hardships but also serves to see that justice is done and to hopefully prevent what happened from happening to someone else.

 What is Wrongful Death in Illinois?

 Wrongful death is a civil action against a party that wrongfully caused the death of another.
 It is not a criminal case, so the wrongdoer does not face jail or fines solely as the result of the wrongful action case, but sometimes a criminal case will also be brought.
 The civil action instead seeks monetary damages for the exclusive benefit of the deceased’s family.

 Under Illinois law, the following elements or criteria make up a wrongful death claim: